Bishop Ian Ramsey Church of England Primary School

 Phonics - Little Wandle

-Phase 3 will be covered this term - look out for Little Wanle Homelearning sheets.
-Phase 3 cards are available from stores such as Amazon.
+Phase 4 will be covered this term - look out for Little Wandle Homelearning sheets.

 Maths